OSU-AIMS/RoPE-S3D/README.md

 ## Meshes

+Meshes are loaded from a robot's URDF.

+The URDF can be changed via the wizard: ```python wizard.py```

 The mesh for each joint, as well as that mesh's specific name, is specified in ```mesh_config.json``` in the ```data``` directory.

 More details about mesh configuration can be found in that directory's README.